 We recommend staying in Coron Town, which is where most boat tours start.
 Accommodation in Coron is usually very basic.
 We recommend Treetop Suites for your stay.

-The easiest and cheapest way to get around in Coron town is Tricycles.
-They are everywhere on the streets, and you can just hop in.
-Always ask for the price first, and if necessary, haggling is allowed.
-An average price for a Tricycle is 100-200 pesos (2-3$).
+The easiest and cheapest way to get around in Coron town is by tricycle.
+They are everywhere on the streets, and you can hop in.
+Always ask for the price first; if necessary, haggling is allowed.
+The average price for a Tricycle is 100-200 pesos (2-3$).

 Internet access in the Philippines is only reliable near big cities.
 If you’re on one of the many small islands, having internet access may sometimes be a matter of luck.
 Even though many cafes and hotels offer free WiFi, this doesn’t mean you’re having access to the internet.

-On all Islands that we visited in the Philippines, we found that there is a ban on single-use plastic such as plastic bags, straws, cups, and so on.
-In all Supermarkets and even on the very small local markets, they only gave us biodegradable bags.
+On all the islands we visited in the Philippines, we found a ban on single-use plastics such as plastic bags, straws, cups, and so on.
+In all Supermarkets and even in the tiny local markets, they only gave us biodegradable bags.
 We loved this so much.
 We barely saw plastic pollution in the Philippines.
 People are much more aware of it than in other Asian countries.
 There are environmental taxes for most places you visit on boat tours so that these places can be protected and cleaned.
-On most boat tours, you are not allowed even to bring plastic bottles or other plastic.
+On most boat tours, you cannot even bring plastic bottles or other plastic.
 Please never leave anything behind except your footprints in the sand.